 Choose effective modes of communication (listening, nonverbal, explanatory, questioning) and mechanisms of communication (face-to-face, telephone, e-mail, written), as appropriate.
 Written communications must be articulate, legible, and comprehensive.

-Demonstrate skills in obtaining informed consent, including effective communication to patients about procedures, alternative approaches, and possible complications of laboratory-based patient care diagnostic and therapeutic activities, such as those related to transfusion medicine.
+Demonstrate skills in obtaining informed consent, including effective communication to patients about laboratory procedures, and alternative approaches, if required.

 Demonstrate skills in educating colleagues and other healthcare professionals which includes:

 Helping other residents obtain proficiency in laboratory medicine.

 Working well with medical technologists and presenting laboratory medicine concepts to them effectively in continuing education settings and in the day-to-day laboratory environment.